EndezyareFeza/UdemyProfile/README.md

 # company_profile

-A new Flutter application.
+A new Flutter application for creating a Udemy company profile.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application to create a company profile app.

 A few resources to get you started if this is your first Flutter project: